bmrb-io/BMRBdep/specification/timeline.md

     * Either prevent unicode or warn about it during tag validation - 1 day Optimization tasks:
 * Implement saving on a saveframe-level basis to speed up saving smaller changes - 3 days
-* Use a fixed position icon to indicate save status rather than having a pop-up
 * Consider a warning before deleting a saveframe that would invalidate another one

 * Validation Tools